Tidio Review 2026: Is It Worth It?

 Pros

-- +Powerful native integrations with major e-commerce platforms like Shopify, WooCommerce, and BigCommerce
+- +Seamless native integrations with Shopify, WooCommerce, and Wix for e-commerce

-- +Seamless combination of AI chatbot, live chat, and helpdesk in a single, unified dashboard
+- +Combines live chat, AI chatbot (Lyro), and a helpdesk in a single unified dashboard

 Cons